OpenTempus/OpenTempus/SETUP.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+## Deploying

+The site will be built and deployed to GitHub pages when new changes are merged into the `main` branch.
+These changes then become visible on [opentempus.com](https://opentempus.com/).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting OpenTempus pull requests.